Think3D: Thinking with Space for Spatial Reasoning: Think3D for Spatial Reasoning

-Given the predicted parameter $\mathbf{a}_k$, the 3D manipulation toolkit (\cref{sec:3d_grounding}) will instantiate a corresponding virtual camera following \cref{eq:camera}:
+Given $\mathbf{a}_k$, the toolkit applies the transformation associated with $m_k$.
+If $m_k=\mathrm{ego}$, it constructs a virtual camera via \cref{eq:camera}:

-which keeps the camera center fixed at $\mathbf{t}_{n_k}$ and updates its orientation based on the predicted angles.
-The view rendering module will be further invoked to synthesize a novel view $\mathbf{\hat{I}}_k$ of the 3D environments from the virtual camera pose $ C_{\mathrm{new}}^{(k)}$ according to \cref{eq:render}.
-The synthesized view will be incorporated into the cumulative observation history as
+If $m_k=\mathrm{global}$, it applies the global transform in \cref{eq:global_transform} to obtain $\mathcal{X}^{\mathrm{g}}$ while keeping the anchor camera $C_{i_k}$ fixed.
+The renderer then synthesizes the novel view $\hat{I}_k$ according to \cref{eq:render}, which is appended to the history:

-Thus, Think3D implements an iterative \emph{observe $\rightarrow$ manipulate $\rightarrow$ reflect} loop in which the VLM maintains an explicit 3D-aware CoT over the rendered spatial views.
+Thus, Think3D implements an iterative \emph{observe $\rightarrow$ manipulate $\rightarrow$ reflect} loop, where the VLM maintains an explicit 3D-aware reasoning trace over the rendered views.
 The detailed prompts are provided in the supplementary material.